 Do not attempt to lift the vehicle by hand alone.
 Use appropriate lifting device or have assistance to share lifting stress in order to avoid risk of strain injuries.

+TYPICAL - PROPER ADJUSTMENT

-PROPER ADJUSTMENT A. 50 to 75 mm (2 to 3 in)
+A. From fully extended, rear of suspension has collapsed by 50 to 75 mm (2 to 3 in)